 Fast Facts on Sexual Assault

-- Anyone can be a survivor of rape, sexual assault, or intimate partner violence.
+• Anyone can be a survivor of rape, sexual assault, or intimate partner violence.
 33.5% of multiracial women, 27% of American Indian and Alaska Native women, 15% of Latina women, 22% of Black women, and 19% of white women have been raped.
-The LGBTQ community is also uniquely vulnerable.
+The LGBTQ community and people with disabilities are also uniquely vulnerable.

-- Most survivors know their attackers.
-Of female victims, 51% were raped by a current / former partner, 41% by an acquaintance, and 14% by a stranger.
+• Most survivors know their attackers.
+Of female victims, 51% were raped by a current / former partner, 41% by an acquaintance, 13% by a family member, and 14% by a stranger.
 52% of men and boys report being raped by an acquaintance and 15% by a stranger.

-- Sexual offenders are often serial offenders.
-One study found that of men who admitted to committed rape or attempted rape, 63% said they committed an average of six rapes each.
+• Sexual offenders are often serial offenders.
+One study found that of men who admitted to committing or attempting rape, 63% said they committed an average of six rapes each.